 We depend on the communications and information systems of our Adviser and its affiliates as well as certain third-party service providers.
-As these systems became more important to our business, the risks posed to these communications and information systems have continued to increase.
+The risks posed to these communications and information systems have continued to increase over time.
 Any failure or interruption in these systems could cause disruptions in our activities.
-In addition, these systems are subject to potential attacks, including through adverse events that threaten the confidentiality, integrity or availability of our information resources.
-These attacks, which may include cyber incidents, may involve a third party gaining unauthorized access to our communications or information systems for purposes of misappropriating assets, stealing confidential information related to our operations or portfolio companies, corrupting data or causing operational disruption.
+In addition, these systems are subject to attacks, including through adverse events that threaten the confidentiality, integrity or availability of our information resources.
+These attacks, which may include cyber incidents, could involve a third party gaining unauthorized access to our communications or information systems for purposes of misappropriating assets, stealing confidential information related to our operations or portfolio companies, corrupting data or causing operational disruption.
 Any such attack could result in disruption to our business, misstated or unreliable financial data, liability for stolen assets or information, increased cybersecurity protection and insurance costs, litigation and damage to our business relationships, any of which could have a material adverse effect on our business, financial condition and results of operations.